aleti-pavan/k8s-svc/README.md

 # Kubernetes Service Object

-Service object of the kubernetes helps in service discory
+Service object helps in service discovery.

 Service discovery tools help solve the problem of finding which processes are listening at which addresses for which services.
 A good service discovery system will enable users to resolve this information quickly and reliably.